saratona/KSQLDB/README.md

 | Confluent Replicator                | ``wikipedia.parsed``           | ``wikipedia.parsed.replica``          |
 | Elasticsearch sink connector        | ``WIKIPEDIABOT`` (from ksqlDB) | Elasticsearch/Kibana                  |

+In this demo are removed all the security references.

 ## The docker-compose file